maddsua/pulse/readme.md

     # it's url in format socks://[username:password]@hostname:port
     # can be set as an env variable name with a dollar sign prefix or as a plain string
     url: $MY_PROXY_URL

+taskhost:
+  # enables global task autorun;
+  # this will run all the task on startup instead of waiting for their scheduled runs
+  autorun: false
 ```